Tech-at-DU/Syllabus-Template/README.md

 As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
 You may also submit regrade requests if you feel we have made a mistake.

-Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
+Your Gradescope login is your Dominican University of California email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
 The same link can be used if you need to set your password for the first time.

 ### Tutorials